Joeymerhej69/livedrop-JoeyMerhej/README.md

 for backend instalations check the readme file in /api folder for frontend instalation check the readme file in apps/storefront

-render link for backend : https://livedrop-joeymerhej.onrender.com/
+render link for backend : https://livedrop-joeymerhej.onren`der.com
 versel link for frontend:https://livedrop-joey-merhej.vercel.app/ note (use /admin to open the admin page)

-to test some of the policies check the questions in /docs/ground-truth.json
+to test some of the policies of the LLM check the questions in /docs/ground-truth.json

 # 📘 System Design – README